What are Held to Maturity Securities?

 We note that Jet Blue’s Held to Maturity Securities include Treasury Notes and Corporate Bonds.
 It had a total of $256 million HTM securities.

-- The held to maturity securities are very much predictable as they have a predetermined return which is locked at the time of buying and market fluctuations have no impact on the value of held to maturity securities.
+- The held to maturity securities are very much predictable as they have a predetermined return, which is locked at the time of buying, and market fluctuations have no impact on its value.

-- Investing in these securities is not a good option if the investors plan to liquidate assets in a short time period or for those who prefer investments which give the option of cashing in whenever it is necessary.
+- Investing in these securities is not a good option if the investors plan to liquidate assets in a short period or for those who prefer investments, which give the option of cashing in whenever it is necessary.

-- Since held to maturity investment have already determined returns which are fixed so there is no possibility of getting higher returns even if there is a considerable increase in the market and favorable conditions exist in the market.
+- Since held to maturity, investment has already determined returns, which are fixed, so there is no possibility of getting higher returns even if there is a considerable increase in the market and favorable conditions exist in the market.

 Difference Between Held-to-Maturity Trading and Available for Sale Securities